 You can fly into Juneau, our capital, which is a great launching point for a Southeast tour, similar to what cruise lines might do.
 You can also fly into Anchorage or Fairbanks and rent a car for a full interior land tour all the way from Seward to Denali National Park.
 Flying into Anchorage is the easiest option, it’s our largest and central hub, so you’re likely to get the most direct flights to save on carbon emissions.
 From there you can connect to just about any part of the state in no time.

 For many people, a cruise is an investment.
 So, you might think that planning a trip to Alaska without a cruise might save you money.
 I’ll be real with you though, Alaska isn’t the cheapest place, and patching together your own trip can easily end up being more than a cruise.
-If you’re on a road trip you’re likely to spend quite a bit of money on gas.
+If you’re on a road trip you’re likely to spend quite a bit of money on gas, and in 2021-2022 car rental prices can be more than your airline ticket.
+Meanwhile, for those interested in visiting the more remote national parks like Gates of the Arctic – these trips can set you back $7,000+ not including your transport to Alaska.
 If you book a lot of excursions then these can easily reach thousands of dollars for big flightseeing trips.
 Eating out at a nice seafood restaurant might set you back $35 dollars a plate.
 This is a far fetch from the all-you-can-eat crab buffets on a cruise.
 So, make sure you create a budget before you fly to Alaska and book as many things as you can ahead of time, so you know exactly what you’re getting yourself into.
 Pick 1-2 dream excursions that are worth forking over extra money.

 Alaska has dozens of local inclusive tour companies that offer set packages or customized itineraries.
 That means they will prepare all the transportation, lodging, excursions, and more.
 A lot of people book cruises for the ease of having everything taken care of for them, but most Alaskan tour companies do all that for you as well.
 I know and recommend Salmon Berry Tours, owned by two lovely local women who are passionate about Alaska.
 I used to work for Premier Alaska Tours and they are a well-organized professional company with great guides.
 Private Alaska Touring is also great and the team of travel curators is always working to offer the best packages (Ask for Elise to plan a trip for you and tell her Susanna sent you).
 Northern Alaska Tour Company offers multi-day itineraries in and around Fairbanks and the Arctic circle.
 You can visit Native Villages, see polar bears, or see one of the most remote national parks in the World, Gates of the Arctic.
 Alaskans LOVE showing off our state, and the most significant impact you can have is by putting those tourist dollars directly into our pockets with a carefully curated multi-day adventure supporting local businesses the entire way.
 Keep reading for a bigger list of all the inclusive tour companies that are willing to help you plan your whole holiday with insider knowledge.